Last updated 2021-12-17

-Fastly provides a Soft Purge feature that allows you to mark content as outdated (stale) instead of permanently purging and thereby deleting it from Fastly's caches.
-Objects invalidated with Soft Purge will be treated as outdated (stale) while Fastly fetches a new version from origin.
+Fastly provides a Soft Purge feature that allows you to mark content as outdated (stale).
+Stale objects remain available to use in some circumstances while Fastly fetches a new version from origin, unlike objects invalidated by a hard purge which are made immediately unusable.
 You can purge by URL or by surrogate key using Soft Purge.

-Before using Soft Purge, we recommend you implement one of the following revalidation methods:
+Before using Soft Purge, we recommend you implement one of the following methods to verify a stale object should temporarily remain in cache during revalidation:

 - Set up